Magali Tocanne

 Digital Overload and Sleep: How to Find Balance

 The Paradox of Performance We want to be faster, more creative, more efficient.
-Yet, we sacrifice the primary lever of sustainable performance: sleep.
-This conference offers a scientific and operational insight to reconcile professional demands with biological balance.
+Yet, we sacrifice the first lever of sustainable performance: sleep.
+This conference offers a scientific and operational insight to reconcile professional demands and biological balance.
 We will first explore the science of sleep: its vital role in “brain cleaning,” memory consolidation, emotional regulation, physical recovery, and immune support.
 We will decode its functioning — 90-minute cycles, biological clock, sleep pressure — to understand why cutting our nights weakens our decisions and creativity.
-Then, we will get to know our own “hardware”: chronotypes, genetic needs, individual rhythms.
-Because one cannot drive performance against biology.
-Next, we will analyze digital interference: - biological conflict (artificial light vs internal clock), - psychological conflict (hyperstimulation vs mental calming).
-Finally, it's time for action.
-A pragmatic “crest line” to protect one’s energy: concrete strategies in the morning, during the day, in the evening, at night, and even on weekends.
+Then, we will learn to know our own “hardware”: chronotypes, genetic needs, individual rhythms.
+Because one does not manage performance against biology.
+Next, we will analyze digital interference: - the biological conflict (artificial light vs internal clock), - the psychological conflict (hyperstimulation vs mental calming).
+Finally, it’s time for action.
+A pragmatic “crest line” to protect one’s energy: concrete strategies in the morning, during the day, in the evening, at night, and even on the weekend.
 My experience as a coach and sleep expert allows me to rely on practical cases.
 Objective: to make sleep a sustainable competitive advantage — for oneself, for the team, for the organization.

 Conference #2

-Sleep is not a pause: it is a strategic lever for performance.
-Physiologically, it ensures physical recovery, consolidates memory, strengthens brain plasticity, regulates emotions, and supports executive functions (creativity, flexibility, decision-making).
+Sleep is not a break: it is a strategic lever for performance.
+Physiologically, it ensures physical recovery, consolidates memory, enhances brain plasticity, regulates emotions, and supports executive functions (creativity, flexibility, decision-making).
 The 90-minute cycles alternate between deep sleep — restorative — and REM sleep — key to emotional processing and innovation.
 Two systems regulate it: the circadian rhythm (light, melatonin, cortisol) and the homeostatic pressure or sleep pressure (adenosine).
 Needs vary according to age, genetic profile, and chronotype.
 In a professional environment, quality sleep promotes mental clarity, emotional stability, smooth cooperation, and reliable decisions.
 Conversely, lack of sleep impairs attention, working memory, and judgment; in the long term, it impacts health, performance, and safety.
-Understanding one's sleep profile (short/long) and chronotype (morning, intermediate, evening) allows for aligning tasks and energy peaks: analysis when the mind is clear, creativity during cognitive opening phases.
+Understanding one's sleep profile (short/long) and chronotype (morning, intermediate, evening) allows for aligning tasks and energy peaks: analyzing when the mind is clear, creativity during cognitive opening phases.
 Finally, preserving sleep involves regulating stress and hyperconnectivity, stabilizing rhythms (light, temperature, regularity), and integrating regulation practices (breathing, short naps).
 For oneself, the team, and the organization, sleep becomes a tool for collective intelligence and sustainable performance.

 Take action